 Australia has some fantastic walking tracks all around the country.
 Whether you’re tempted by a coastal hike, a day in the rainforest or an outback adventure, they all offer something unique.
 We regularly recommend trying out various walks and immersing yourself in all the natural beauty that Australia has to offer.
 It doesn’t matter whether you call Australia home or if you’re visiting for a week or two this is one of the best ways to experience the country.

-Hiking tracks in Australia are generally well maintained, there’s good information available and they come in a wide variety of distance and difficulties to suit all walkers.
-They range from 500 metre paths to multi day trails and even the staggering 5,330 kilometre Bicentennial National Trail crossing four states and territories, the longest multi-use trail in the world.
+Hiking tracks in Australia are generally well maintained, there’s good information available and they come in a wide variety of distances and difficulties to suit all walkers.
+They range from 500-metre paths to multi-day trails and even the staggering 5,330-kilometre Bicentennial National Trail crossing four states and territories, the longest multi-use trail in the world.

 Here’s what that grade means when you are planning your trip.